 4.1 Ingredients

-To create a delicious classic mac and cheese, gather the following ingredients:
+To make classic mac and cheese, you'll need:

 - 8 ounces elbow macaroni